SkoolNotes/Taproot/2020ISOS101/KBAreWeRight.md

 	 - The Majority of Americans think that scientists **are** divided about climate change
  - Only a little more than half of Americans think that global temperatures have risen
 	 - This is concerning since it is not really a concept that is under heavy scientific debate
+ - Could we be wrong on climate change?
+We've been wrong in the past even when almost the entire scientific community has a general consensus
  -

 ```cpp